AI Use Cases/Manufacturing

 ROI compounds over

-Manufacturing clients deploying AI invoice processing see a meaningful reduction in invoice processing labor within 90 days, freeing Finance teams from manual data entry and exception hunting.
-Invoice cycle time compresses from 10-15 days to 3-5 days, eliminating late-payment penalties and improving supplier relationships.
-Three-way match accuracy improves to 97%+, reducing reconciliation rework and audit risk.
-Most significantly, Finance gains real-time COGS visibility, enabling production teams to correlate material spend with OEE, throughput yield, and scrap metrics - typically surfacing 3-5% monthly cost optimization opportunities that were previously invisible.
+Manufacturers deploying AI invoice processing typically target a meaningful reduction in invoice processing labor within 90 days, freeing Finance teams from manual data entry and exception hunting.
+The cycle-time target: invoices cleared in 3-5 days instead of 10-15, eliminating late-payment penalties and improving supplier relationships.
+The three-way match accuracy target sits above 97%, reducing reconciliation rework and audit risk.
+Most significantly, Finance gains real-time COGS visibility, enabling production teams to correlate material spend with OEE, throughput yield, and scrap metrics - the mechanism that surfaces cost optimization opportunities that were previously invisible.

 ROI compounds over 12 months post-deployment.
 In months 1-3, labor savings and cycle-time compression generate immediate cash flow benefits.
-By month 6, Finance closes books 5-7 days faster, reducing month-end overtime and accelerating financial reporting.
-By month 12, the combination of reduced exceptions, faster payment terms negotiation with suppliers, and production-level cost visibility typically generates 8-12% improvement in gross margin.
-A mid-size manufacturer processing 10,000 invoices annually at $18 per invoice (fully loaded labor cost) recovers $36,000 - $54,000 in year-one labor savings alone, with COGS optimization gains typically 2-3x that figure.
+By month 6, the target is books closed days faster, reducing month-end overtime and accelerating financial reporting.
+By month 12, the combination of reduced exceptions, stronger payment-terms negotiating position with suppliers, and production-level cost visibility compounds into gross margin - the size of that lift depends on your spend profile, which is exactly what the assessment scopes.
+As a stated assumption, a mid-size manufacturer processing 10,000 invoices annually at $18 per invoice fully loaded pencils out to $36,000-$54,000 in year-one labor savings alone, before any COGS optimization gains.

 Target Scope